webhasan/leo-product-recommendations/README.txt

 = Does it work with WooCommerce Products shortcode and  Gutenberg Products Blocks?  = Yes, It works for  WooCommerce Products shortcode and all Gutenberg Products Blocks.

-= Does it work with DIVI (WooCommerce Builder), Elementor, WPBakery builder?  = Yes, This plugin is compatible with DIVI, WooCommerce Builder for DIVI, Elementor, WPBakery page builder.
+= Does it work with DIVI (WooCommerce Builder), Elementor, and WPBakery builder?  = Yes, This plugin is compatible with DIVI, WooCommerce Builder for DIVI, Elementor, and WPBakery page builder.

-= Beside Simple Product does it work for Variable Product & Grouped Product? = Yes, It works all types of products including  Simple Product, Variable Product  & Grouped Product
+= Besides Simple Product does it work for Variable Product & Grouped Product? = Yes, It works on all types of products including  Simple products, Variable products & Grouped Product

-= Does it work with quick view? =
+= Does it work with a quick view? =
-Yes, it works with quick view with all major quick view plugin.
+Yes, it works with quick view of all major quick view plugins.
 If it does not work for your quick view option please contact support quickly to fix it.

 = How to override popup templates via a theme? =
-All template files are available in templates folder inside plugin files.
+All template files are available in the templates folder inside plugin files.
-In the templates files, filter and action hooks are available that allow you to add / edit popup template.
+In the templates files, filter and action hooks are available that allow you to add/edit popup templates.

-You also can overwrite templates files by your theme.
-Create a directory as `/lpr/templates/` and copy template file inside the directory.
+You also can overwrite template files with your theme.
+Create a directory as `/lpr/templates/` and copy the template file inside the directory.
 Example: To `overwrite template-modal.php` file by your theme then the file structure should be `wp-content/themes/yourtheme/lpr/templates/template-modal.php`

 <sub>Note: You need some development knowledge to overwrite template files or it may cause an error.</sub>